 Whale Watching In Kauai Is Hugely Popular.

 Whale Watching in Kauai – So many people yearn to see these gentle giants.
 The feeling of seeing this awesome creature in person is nothing at all like seeing one on tv.
 The sheer immensity and the ability of the whale to breech or jump out of the water is nothing short of incredible.
 If you’re lucky like I was, you may get to see one up close as it cruises by your boat and slowly slips by.
 Even more lucky is to have the whale exhale through its blowhole and get sprayed.
 Okay, that may be a bit smelly but cool nonetheless.
 I’ve been to the island many times, each time I am lucky enough to go out on a sightseeing cruise.
 It is something I would suggest you try.

 Whale watching tours can be found easily while in Kauai.
-On MyKauaiVacationRental.com you will find a link to this and many other activities in our activities section.
+On MyKauaiVacationRental.com you will find a link to suggestions for other activities in the website’s activities section.

 The best months to start seeing whales around Kauai are November through January.
 They are often around until April or May, so there is plenty of time to book at trip to Kauai and see the whales!
 Kauai whale watching can be done at any time of day or night but the best light is from 11am to 3pm as the sun is directly overhead.

 If you don’t want to go on a boat and risk the waves (seasickness!) then you can still see whales off North Shore beaches of Kauai such as Kilauea Bay or Anini Beach and seen from Kilauea Lighthouse.
-If you are lucky, you might even see some from the pool at our Kauai Condo!
+If you are lucky, you might even see some from the pool while you are staying at the Kauai Condo!

 Whales not your thing?
 Dolphins and Monk Seals surely must be then.
 There are sometimes spinner dolphins and Hawaiian Monk Seals that spend their time off Southern Kauai and can be found at times swimming off Poipu Beach or Hanapepe Bay.